Cooking Gorgeous

 Instructions

-• In a seperate bowl, whisk together the self raising flour and baking powder.
-This ensures the leavening agents are evenly distributed throughout the batter, giving your cake a nice rise.
+• In a separate bowl, whisk together the self-raising flour and baking powder.

 • Bake the cake for 40-45 minutes, or until a toothpick inserted into the center comes out clean.
 The top should be golden brown.

-• Allow the cake to cool in the pan for about 10 minutes before transferring it to a wire rack to cool completely.
+• Leave the cake in the pan for 10 minutes, then turn it out onto a wire rack.
+Cool completely.

 Notes